Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 The interpretation of the inequality in Proposition~\ref{prop:detection-agreementset} is not as straightforward as the one in Theorem~\ref{thm:attack-detect-meas-update}.
-If the attacker wants to be effective and remain unfiltered, it is necessary for them to devise an attack strategy that violates \eqref{eq:attack-detect-agreement-protocol} at every time instant.
+If the attacker wants to be effective and remain unfiltered, they must devise an attack strategy that violates \eqref{eq:attack-detect-agreement-protocol} at every time instant.
 Otherwise, the attack is discarded due to an empty agreement set.
 To violate \eqref{eq:attack-detect-agreement-protocol}, the attacker must take into account the distance between the intersections of the measurement updates of the compromised and uncompromised sensors.

 Notice that $c_{\mathcal{I}}^{h,\mathsf{A}_k}(k)$, which is the center of the overbounding zonotope $\bar{\mathcal{I}}_k^{h,\mathsf{A}_k}$, is actually the Chebyshev center of the agreement set $\mathcal{I}_k^{h,\mathsf{A}_k}$.
 This agreement set is formed by the intersections of the measurement update sets of the attacked sensors $\mathsf{A}_k$.
 The centers of these measurement update sets are influenced by the corresponding attack signals $a_j(k)$.
 Therefore, to achieve $\mathcal{I}_k^h\neq \emptyset$, it is necessary that the attacker coordinates the attacks on sensors in such a way that the condition of Proposition~\ref{prop:detection-agreementset} is violated.